romerogroup/pyprocar/docs/_sources/3Dspin.rst.txt

 PyProcar's 3D Fermi surface utility is able to generate Fermi surface plots projected over spin, atoms and orbitals or a combination of one or many of each.
 This utility is also capable of projecting external properties that are provided on a mesh grid in momentum space.
 This feature is useful when one wants to project properties that are not provided in PROCAR file such as Fermi velocity, electron-phonon coupling and electron effective mass.
 We divide this section into three sub sections, plain Fermi surface, projection of properties from PROCAR and projection of properties from external file.

+NOTE:

+When plotting 3D Fermi surfaces, it is important to use a Monkhorst-Pack k-grid while setting ``ISYM=-1`` in the INCAR file (turn off symmetry).

 ======================
 1. Plain Fermi surface
 ======================